shadmehr-salehi/Persian_RAG/README.md

 ## Architecture

-The architecture of the Persian_RAG system includes two main components:
+The architecture of the Persian RAG system includes two main components:

 1. **Retriever**: This component fetches relevant documents or passages from a large corpus based on the user's query.
 2. **Generator**: This component generates the final response using the retrieved documents to ensure relevance and accuracy.
+3. **Chainlit UI**: [Chainlit](https://github.com/Chainlit/chainlit) is on the best build production ready Conversational AI interfaces.
+I've used this to chat with my model.

 The RAG architecture ensures that the generation process is guided by factual and contextual data, improving the overall quality of the output.

+## GPU Requirements
+My workspace supprted me with a `nvidia A100 40GB`. but i assume the minimum requiremnts would be about `20GB` of VRAM.
 ## Installation

 To get started with Persian_RAG, follow these steps: